d-saikrishna/DataScience/DecisionScience/TOPSIS/README.md

 ## Challenges with TOPSIS:
 1. If the categorical variable is a nominal variable.
 That variable cannot be used in TOPSIS.
 Ordinal variables can be included.
+2. Every variable in TOPSIS has to be defined in such a way that you can tell it is "Higher the better" or "Lower the better".
+But variables like `weight` or `BMI` cannot be defined that way.

 ## References:
 1. [What is TOPSIS?
 By Robert Soczewica](https://robertsoczewica.medium.com/what-is-topsis-b05c50b3cd05)